-Certain assets of the Parent's subsidiaries totaling approximately \$610 million constitute restricted net assets, as there are legal or regulatory limitations on transferring such assets outside of the countries where the respective assets are located.
+Certain assets of the Parent's subsidiaries totaling approximately \$680 million as of December 31, 2020 constitute restricted net assets, as there are legal or regulatory limitations on transferring such assets outside of the countries where the respective assets are located.
 Additionally, certain of the Parent's subsidiaries must meet minimum capital requirements in some countries in order to maintain operating licenses.